grscheller/scheller-linux-archive/README.md

 additional infrastructure so that this information may be of some marginal use to others.

-## Linux configuration & administration:
+## Linux Configuration & Administration:
 ### [linux info](linux/info/)
 This directory is a fairly free form collection of text files with information on a variety of topics relating to Linux software development, environment